Goldielockz30/saas-blueprint/README.md

 Speeds up on-site measurements and estimates so construction teams can plan faster and avoid delays.
 > “Cut our project planning time in half.
 No more back-and-forth on site.” — Dave

-### *Disclaimer: Demos are for showcase purpose only and do not feature actual client products.*
+### *Disclaimer: Demos are for showcase purposes only and do not feature actual client products.*

 ## 📩 Early Access
 Join my **early access list** to secure priority onboarding and discounts: